 A higher wattage will cook foods faster, which is good if you use the microwave often.
 The power output of most microwaves falls between 600 to 1200 watts.

 Recipes that are written for the microwave usually specify a power of at least 800 watts so the foods cook evenly.
 This would be a good base for the majority of households, other than one that plans on only light usage.

-Countertop models are most popular—you just plug them in and start cooking.
-Newer types of countertop microwaves put the controls on the door, so there is more capacity in a smaller footprint.
-Built in microwaves require professional installation, and are usually more powerful with more features.
+Countertop models are the most popular—you just plug them in and start cooking.
+It's also nice to have the flexibility to move the microwave around as you reorganize and it can be taken with if you move.
+Newer types of countertop microwaves put the controls on the door, so there is more capacity in a smaller footprint, which is perfect for small kitchens.

 Size and Your Family

 The larger your family, the larger your microwave should be.
 A family of four will probably want a family or full-size microwave, while a couple or single person may only need a compact or mid-size oven, depending on how much you cook with it.